Charles Herbert CHRISTIANSEN

 Though Charlie had been a mechanic in the RNZAF, he had an interest in flying and after the war he once attempted to learn to fly at Rukuhia under the instruction of Fenwick and Robertson, but his wife was against this so he gave up.

-Cambridge Aerodrome, not in the centre of the track but on the land at the corner of Taylor Street and Victoria Road.
+Charlie remembered Cambridge Aerodrome, at the Cambridge racecourse - not in the centre of the present track but in the middle of the old larger mile track on the land at the corner of Taylor Street and Victoria Road.
 Charlie says that you could get an aeroplane ride from Cambridge to Hamilton from Taylor's Paddock, and he thinks the pilot that ran this kind of service was Mac MacGregor, but isn't positive.
 He said the road was so bad that people took the option often, and alternatively went on a steamboat down the river, or on a speedboat run by Souters.
 Charlie says the aeroplane trip cost four shillings.

 Home Airmen Roll of Honour